Cinderella (Disney character): Video games

 Cinderella appears in the Nintendo 3DS game Disney Magical World.
 Cinderella's world is one of the four Disney movie worlds accessible to the player in this game, and many characters and items related to the movie appear.
 Additionally, the player has the option of attending balls at Cinderella's castle.
 Cinderella also appears in Disney Magical World 2, though she now hosts balls at the Magic Castle.

 Cinderella is a playable character in the world builder video game Disney Magic Kingdoms.

-She also appears in Disney Princess: My Fairytale Adventure, Disney Princess: Enchanted Journey, Kinect: Disneyland Adventures, Cookie Run: Kingdom, Disney's Princess Fashion Boutique, Disney Princess: Cinderella's Castle Designer, and Disney Dreamlight Valley.
+She also appears in Disney Princess: My Fairytale Adventure, Disney Princess: Enchanted Journey, Kinect: Disneyland Adventures, Cookie Run: Kingdom, Disney's Princess Fashion Boutique, Disney Princess: Cinderella's Castle Designer, Disney Dreamlight Valley, and Disney Mirrorverse.